Introduction

 The primary goal of ProofHub is to aid in the creation of a complete digital workplace that brings all aspects of your organization to the cloud and enables better collaboration, enhanced productivity, easier management, and optimized operations.

 Using the right tools is one of the most critical aspects of creating workplace transparency.
-ProofHub’s features like; “chat, discussions, proofing, time tracking, etc., allow for the entire team to be on the same page and reduces discrepancies between team members enabling them to collaborate better.
+ProofHub’s features like; “chat, discussions, proofing, time tracking, etc., allow for the entire team to be on the same page and reduce discrepancies between team members enabling them to collaborate better.

 ProofHub offers a centralized dashboard console where you can track and manage all your projects from a bird’s eye view.
-Project managers can not only learn what/her team members are working on but also know how much of it is done or how much time it would take to complete it.
+Project managers can not only learn what their team members are working on but also know how much of it is done or how much time it would take to complete it.

-You can define project milestones, set task dependencies and subtasks, add file sharing, do online proofing, chat, and much more to keep the team united and working in the same spirit to enable an open, transparent and healthy working environment.
+You can define project milestones, set task dependencies and subtasks, add file sharing, do online proofing, chat, and much more to keep the team united and working in the same spirit to enable an open, transparent, and healthy working environment.

-The cultivation of workplace transparency leads to a workforce that is not only happier and much more productive and engaged with their work.
+Workplace transparency leads to a workforce that is not only happier and much more productive and engaged with their work.
 But at the same time, it is exceptionally loyal and brimming with great potential and an innovative spirit.

 While you immerse yourself in the process of creating a transparent work environment, you will be dedicated to your company’s unique needs and requirements.
 The fundamental truth will always remain the same; “trust is not given; it is earned.”